Wapity/Pixel2Mesh-Pytorch/README.md

 ```bash
 python train_res.py --epochs 10
 ```
-When training train_res checkpoints are saved and outputs are created after each epoch When training train_str just checkpoints are created
+When training train_res checkpoints are saved and outputs are created after each epoch.
+When training train_str just checkpoints are created.

-The demos can be run using any of the previous checkpoints created with the good network and create meshes into data/outputs folder
+The demos can be run using any of the previous checkpoints created with the good network and create meshes into data/outputs folder.

-The demo with VGG is running by transfer of the tensorflow weights (checkpoints/tf_vgg_checkpoint.pt) For training Res and Str, the initialization is made with the same weights (ckeckpoints/)
+The demo with VGG is running by transfer of the tensorflow weights (checkpoints/tf_vgg_checkpoint.pt).
+For training Res and Str, the initialization is made with the same weights (ckeckpoints/).